pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 will go into *standby*.
 A pipeline in a *standby* state will have no pods running and thus will consume no resources.

-### Cache Size (optional)

-`cache_size` controls how much **in-memory cache** a pipeline's sidecar containers use.
-In general, your pipeline's performance will increase with the cache size, but only up to a certain point depending on your workload.

-Every worker in every pipeline has a limited-functionality `pachd` server running adjacent to it, which proxies PFS reads and writes (this prevents thundering herds when jobs start and end, which is when all of a pipeline's workers are reading from and writing to PFS simultaneously).
-Part of what these "sidecar" pachd servers do is *cache PFS reads:*
-Any time the worker reads files from the input repo or writes files to the output repo, the sidecar manages those requests, which will **cache the files in memory for better performance**.

-If a pipeline has a cross input, and a worker is downloading the same datum from one branch of the input repeatedly, then the cache can speed up processing significantly.

-If not explicitly specified, cache_size defaults to 64M.

-!!!
-Note
-    When setting `cache_size`, it is important to keep in mind that any file which is larger than 25% of the total `cache_size` will NOT be cached.
-    For example, if `cache_size` is set to 1G, then only files which are 250M or smaller will be cached; files larger than 250M will not be cached.

 ### Reprocess Datums (optional)

 Per default, Pachyderm avoids repeated processing of unchanged datums (i.e., it processes only the datums that have changed and skip the unchanged datums).
 This [**incremental behavior**](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/relationship-between-datums/#example-1-one-file-in-the-input-datum-one-file-in-the-output-datum) ensures efficient resource utilization.
 However, you might need to alter this behavior for specific use cases and **force the reprocessing of all of your datums systematically**.
 This is especially useful when your pipeline makes an external call to other resources, such as a deployment or triggering an external pipeline system.
 Set `"reprocess_spec": "every_job"` in order to enable this behavior.